safl/joe/joe/docs/src/installation/index.rst

    :language: bash

-If this does not produce the usage-page of the runner, then your system is probably not configured to look for binaries in the location that ``pip3 install --user`` installs them to.
+If this does not produce the usage-page of the runner, then your system is probably not configured to look for binaries in the location that ``python3 -m pip install --user`` installs them to.

 For example, on Linux then the output of ``python3 -m site --user-base`` is not in your environment-variable ``$PATH``.
 You can quickly fix this by adding it